compilio/compilio/README.md

 [![Build Status](https://travis-ci.org/compilio/compilio.svg?branch=master)](https://travis-ci.org/compilio/compilio)

-Compilio will be an online self-hostable modular compiler allowing you to compile files such as PDF LaTeX files and more.
+Compilio is an online self-hostable modular compiler allowing you to compile files such as PDF LaTeX files and more.

 ![demoPdfLatex gif](/resources/demo_latex.gif)